instagibbs/bolts/XX-eltoo-peer-protocol.md

 This message contains information about a node and indicates its acceptance of the new eltoo channel initiated by `open_channel_eltoo`.
-This is the second step toward creating the funding transaction and both versions of the commitment transaction.
+This is the second step toward creating the funding, update, and settlement transactions.

 1. type: 32769 (`accept_channel_eltoo`)
 2. data: